AI-native IT operations

 → known-error KE-12 · workaround attached

-Once an incident is resolved, Argus pulls the timeline from comments, alerts, and audit log into a postmortem draft.
-You edit and publish — never write from scratch.
+Once a thread closes, I pull the timeline from comments, alerts, and the trail into a draft.
+Yours to revise — never written from scratch.

 Timeline · Root cause · Contributing factors · Action items